 Meet the CAP Scotland team

 Emma directs the work of CAP Scotland, building relationships with the third sector, statutory and Government agencies and churches.
-Emma represents CAP Scotland within the CAP UK leadership team, and oversees CAP Job Clubs throughout the UK.
+Emma represents CAP Scotland within the CAP UK leadership team, and oversees CAP's work across the Devolved Nations.

 Scotland Team and Area Manager, West of Scotland